meritt/easymongo/readme.md

 # Easiest mongodb

-It's a small exstension for [Mongo DB Native NodeJS Driver](https://github.com/mongodb/node-mongodb-native).
+This is a small extension for quick work with [MongoDB native driver](https://github.com/mongodb/node-mongodb-native).

 ## Installation